 To provision a new backplane stack, it is recommended that all prospective stack members start powered down in a factory default state.
 Install stacking modules in all members and connect all stacking cables.
 Power up stack members in the desired stack ID order (i.e., power up stack member 1 first); allow each member to complete the boot sequence and, for members 2 and onward, complete synchronization with the Commander (which is, by default, the first stack member to boot) before powering up the next member in sequence.
+If the new member is running a different software version than the Commander, note that additional reboots may occur as the software images on the new member are replaced with those on the Commander.
 While Standby synchronization is in progress, no configuration changes can be made.
 When the last member has been added to the stack, ensure remaining stacking cables are connected to either close the ring or complete the mesh, as appropriate.